ayazwx/iweather.com.tr/README-en.md

 ### metadata

 ### manifest.ts
-Manifest allows the web application to...
+Through the manifest, the application can be downloaded to the phone.

 # **Required Features in the Project**